0xh/SongWiki/frontend/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### Advanced functionality
-Please see the create-react-app documentation for info on how to do advanced functionality like eject etc.
+Please see the create-react-app documentation for info on  advanced functionality like eject etc.